Tee Higgins Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Season Stats

-- This season Higgins has caught 74 passes on 110 targets for 1,091 yards and six touchdowns, averaging 68.2 yards per game.
+- Higgins has also tacked on 1,091 yards on 74 grabs and six touchdowns.
+He has been targeted 110 times and puts up 68.2 receiving yards per game.

-- So far this season, 20.9% of the 526 passes thrown by his team have gone Higgins' way.

-- Higgins (11 red zone targets) has been the recipient of 19.3% of his team's 57 red zone pass attempts.
+- Higgins has seen the ball thrown his way 11 times in the red zone this season, 19.3% of his team's 57 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Higgins' matchup with the Browns.